forkmaster14/Gentoo-Install-Scripts-nvme-/README.md

 `/dev/(your disk name)3 ->` Swap partition<br />
 `/dev/(your disk name)4 ->` Root partition<br />

 This script will need some modifications especially the kernel config file.
 These modifications depend on your system.
 Also this script uses openrc as its primary init system.
-Also the script at this point in time doesn't automatically download a stage3 tarball you will have to do that your self and place it in the stage3 folder.
+Also the script at this point in time doesn't automatically download a stage3 tarball you will have to do that your self and place it in the stage3 folder, however, I have provided a script for that.

 Another thing to note is that the script by default builds for UEFI systems.
 This can easily be changed